The final exam on the pathway to RACGP fellowship is the Clinical Competency Exam (CCE)

 Like all RACGP Fellowship exams, the CCE aims to assess your competency for unsupervised general practice in Australia.
-The exam attempts to replicate a consultation or clinical scenario to allow candidates to demonstrate their clinical skills, communication skills and professional attitudes.
+The exam attempts to replicate a consultation or clinical scenario to allow candidates to demonstrate their clinical skills, communication skills and professionalism.

 Here is what you need to know!